jannikbuschke/formik-antd/README.md

 This library enriches several Ant Design components with a `name: string` property that connects them to a Formik form field.
 It is pretty simple:

-1. Import a supported Ant Design component from `formik-antd` (i.e. `import { Input } from "formik-antd"`.
-2. Declare an instance of the component inside a `<Formik>` component.
-3. Provide the `name` property.

-Your components input/value state is now connected/synced with the corresponding `Formik` field!
+Import one of the supported components and set the `name` prop.
+Now the component is connected/synced with the corresponding `Formik` field!

 The Ant Design components are feature rich and provide a lot of props to customize their vizual presentation.
 These features and also their apis stay the same.
 Visit their documentation to learn more.

 ## Core Components

-To learn about Antd components just visit the official docs.
-Most supported components are found in the [Data Entry](https://ant.design/components/auto-complete/) section.

 |                       | Name                       | Props                                                                                                            |
 | --------------------- | -------------------------- | ---------------------------------------------------------------------------------------------------------------- |